pogacic/chia-plot-deduplicator/README.md

-# chia-plot-deduplicater
+# chia-plot-deduplicator

-A script that scans directories for duplicated and non "full size" (109gb) Chia Blockchain plots.
+A script that scans directories for duplicated and non "full size" (108gb ish) Chia Blockchain plots.